 Queensland Training Awards

 Regional and state judging for the Queensland Training Awards is coordinated by the Queensland Department of Employment, Small Business and Training.
-The judging panels consist of 1 departmental staff member and 3 representatives sourced from business, industry and the public sector.

-Training provider and Industry Collaboration award categories (state level only)
+(Training provider and Industry Collaboration awards)

 Winners in these award categories are announced at the State Gala Dinner in September each year, with finalists notified ahead of the event.